chihyanghsu0805/keras_tutorial/notes/README.md

 ### Bias / Underfitting

 Another property of an estimator is the `bias`, it can be described as how much the estimator differs from the truth.
-When a model has high bias, it means the model is fitting the traing set poorly, also known as `underfitting`.
+When a model has high bias, it means the model is fitting the train set poorly, also known as `underfitting`.

 The most common way to address high bias is to increase the hypothesis space or increase model capacity.
 This can be done by `adding more features`, or `build bigger models` in neural network.
 The downside is the risk of overfitting.